 Next, add a second coat of paint to the ceiling and the tops of the walls.
 Let it dry and you are done painting.

 Remove all of your tape and re-attach outlet and switch plate covers.

 This is easily the longest part of the makeover.
-Even with an entire Saturday alone, painting the walls and ceiling took all weekend.
+Even with an entire Saturday alone, painting the walls and ceiling took all weekend, if you don’t really have the spare time over the weekends to undertake these types of mortification, you might want to explore, NYC painters.
 One the plus side, I have eaten the frog as Mark Twain would say, and it is all downhill from here.
 Next, I am adding trim between the ceiling and wall color.
 After that I will add glow stars to the ceiling.
 Check out the Boys Room Makeover to see the other awesome projects coming your way.
 See you next week with the next room update!

 Don’t Forget to Pin It!

 I’m a nerdy, crafty mom of three adorable little kids.
 I love writing and creating, but in my non-existent free time I also love karaoke, taking my kids to the zoo, and reading.
 I got my degree in Science (no idea how that happened) but I took every English class I could get my hands on because, yeah, I’m that girl.